furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 .. _SetupPythonOnLinux:

-Setting Python environment directly on Linux
+Setting up Python Environment on Linux
 -------------------------------------------------------
 1. Install the required packages for Python environment.